Superkikim/nexus-ai-chat-importer/README.md

 ---

-Enjoy importing your ChatGPT conversations into Obsidian!
+We hope this plugin enhances your Obsidian experience by integrating your valuable ChatGPT conversations into your knowledge base!